CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Considering its price and other features, I think it’s a worthy investment for cycling enthusiasts.

-But if you are a beginner or have a tighter budget, the Edge 530, 130 Plus, or BOLT v2 might be a better choice for you.
+But if you are a beginner or have a tighter budget, the Edge 530, 130 Plus, or BOLT v2 might be a better choice.

 I hope you find this review helpful.
 If you are considering the purchase of the 830, please, use my links to support Cyclists Hub.